python-discord/code-jam-10/README.md

 After our discussion, we decide to made a image manipulation tool which can encoding data or hiding secret codes into selected image, and obfuscate selected text inside the image, so that certain message will become a secret.

-The tool can work as CLI for different platform, and we also provide a GUI version so that normal users are easy to use.
+This is primarily intended as a command line tool to quickly get things done however we have also made a UI so that it's nice and easy to use for new users.
+Both interfaces have exactly the same functionality, and each have their strengths and weaknesses so use whichever you prefer.

 Our tools include two modes: watermarking and obfuscator.